 During warm months, boating activities pick up in the state.
 Even during the winter, you can find a fishing boat sitting on a lake.
 At any given time, there are multiple types of boats on the water.
 Some people charter a bass boat during the fishing season while others like to take a powerboat for a spin on summer weekends.
 Boats can be a great source of enjoyment but accidents can happen even when you’re having a blissful moment.

 Although Kentucky doesn’t require boaters have Kentucky boat insurance, it’s a wise investment.
 Even unpowered boats are expensive and a powerboat or yacht can cost several thousand dollars alone.
 Once you begin to add accessories and upgrade the interior, a boat can be a huge cost.

 According to state law, you don’t.
-However, In 2009 alone, there were over 3,300 injuries from boating accident nationwide.
+However, during previous years, there were over 3,300 injuries from boating accidents nationwide.
 Property damage cost $36 million dollars.
 If you don’t have boat insurance, medical expenses and repair costs will come out of your own pocket.
 If you have an unpowered vessel like a canoe or kayak, it may not be possible to find boat insurance; but otherwise, it’s a good idea to have coverage.

 Additional coverage options you may want to consider include:

 Boats are a wonderful way to have a great time but with thousands of boaters hitting Kentucky waters every year, it’s important to protect yourself.
-Contact a Trusted Choice® member agent to compare Kentucky boat insurance quotes and get a policy you can afford.
+Contact an independent agent to compare Kentucky boat insurance quotes and get a policy you can afford.